 Is the OnePlus 8T worth buying?

-OnePlus fans who already shelled out this year for a OnePlus 8 or 8 Pro probably don’t need to upgrade to the OnePlus 8T.
+OnePlus fans who already shelled out for a OnePlus 8 or 8 Pro probably don’t need to upgrade to the OnePlus 8T.
 OnePlus 8 owners would be gaining a slightly better camera, faster charging, and a higher display refresh rate, but most other aspects would remain the same.
 Meanwhile, OnePlus 8 Pro owners would lose out on wireless charging, an IP rating, and getting a weaker camera.
 They will only really gain faster wired charging speeds.

 However, do keep in mind that OnePlus traditionally has trouble delivering high-quality photography results with its phones.
 This trend continues with the OnePlus 8T — more in the camera section below.
-Additionally, the recently launched Samsung Galaxy S20 FE will offer most of the same specs as the OnePlus 8T at a lower price, with wireless charging, an IP rating, and more on-board.
+Additionally, the Samsung Galaxy S20 FE will offer most of the same specs as the OnePlus 8T at a lower price, with wireless charging, an IP rating, and more on-board.

 What the experts are saying about the OnePlus 8T

 Android Authority’s own Ryan Thomas-Shaw reviewed the OnePlus 8T and was left with mixed feelings.
-There’s a lot to like about OnePlus’ latest flagship, like the fantastic display, the incredibly fast charging, and the excellent software package.
+There’s a lot to like about OnePlus’ latest flagship, such as the fantastic display, the incredibly fast charging, and the excellent software package.
 The phone’s performance is smooth and the battery life is solid.
 Every OnePlus flagship is known for these features, and the 8T is no different.

 Unfortunately, he also finds the OnePlus 8T doesn’t do enough to stand out.
 Ryan says the design is uninspired, and the average camera performance is out of place for a 2020 flagship.
 It feels like an iterative update over the OnePlus 8 series, and the OnePlus Nord offers more value for money.